TimonVS/dotfiles/README.md

 - Open Terminal preferences and set Dracula as the default theme

+11. Configure Finder view options (Finder > View > Show View Options)

+- Sort By: Name
+- Click "Use as Defaults"

-11. Enable recommendations in Storage Management (Preferences > Storage Management)
+12. Enable recommendations in Storage Management (Preferences > Storage Management)

-12. Install apps from the Mac App Store:
+13. Install apps from the Mac App Store:

   - Unsplash Wallpapers (new wallpaper from Unsplash every day)
   - Wipr (adblocker for Safari)